prthiaga/mcrouter-wiki/Stats-commands.md

     END
   ```

-To find a list of stats exposed by mcrouter, see [Stats list](Stats-list).
+To find out a list of stats exposed by mcrouter, see [Stats list](Stats-list).